Thameslink Programme: Rolling stock

 It was announced by First Capital Connect on 4 November 2011 that four services running in each direction on the Thameslink network from 12 December 2011 would be 12-car trains.
 Class 377/2 trains were hired from Southern to enable the longer trains to operate until enough new rolling stock became available.

-The Thameslink Rolling Stock Project (itself a part of the Thameslink Programme) began in 2008 with the aim of procuring a brand-new fleet of electric trains.
+The TRSP began in 2008 with the aim of procuring a brand-new fleet of electric trains.
 A consortium led by Siemens was named preferred bidder for the train contract on 16 June 2011.
-Maintenance depots for the new trains have been built at Hornsey and Three Bridges.
-The new trains are designated and the first one came into service in June 2016.
+Maintenance depots for the new trains were being built at Hornsey and Three Bridges.
+The new trains were designated and the first one came into service in June 2016.

 Following the introduction of the new rolling stock, some of the Class 319s have been transferred to Northern, allowing them to replace diesel multiple units following the upgrade of certain lines with overhead line equipment.
-Newer units will, in turn, replace Northern's electric 319s – however, since leaving Thameslink, some have been retrofitted with diesel engines and renumbered – these will remain in service.
+Slightly newer units replaced Northern's electric 319s – although several were fitted with diesel engines and reclassified as Class 769.

 Political developments

 Network Rail had planned to terminate Sutton Loop Thameslink trains at Blackfriars station, rather than have them continue through central London as at present.
 This would increase the capacity of the central core as the Sutton Loop could only accommodate shorter trains.
 This upset many residents in South London and their local politicians, who saw it as a reduction in services rather than an improvement.
-In response to pressure, government has ordered Network Rail to reverse the decision.
+In response to pressure, the government ordered Network Rail to reverse the decision.